Weak supervision

 By observing when and where these different labeling functions agree or disagree with one another, you can automatically learn—in unsupervised ways—when, where, and how much to trust each of them.
 You can thus learn their areas of expertise, and the overall level of expertise, so that when you combine their votes you end up with the highest quality label possible for each data point.

 Weak supervision enables the creation of very large training sets very quickly.
-If your particular problem would be better addressed with 100,000 “pretty good” labels, compared to 100 “perfect” labels, it may be worth looking at higher-level interfaces for gathering more data.
+If your particular problem would be better addressed with 100,000 “pretty good” data labels, compared to 100 “perfect” data labels, it may be worth looking at higher-level interfaces for gathering more data.

 Additionally, weak supervision is great to use in any situation in which you need to adapt and iterate regularly and rapidly.
 If there are frequent shifts in the distribution of your data, such as in an adversarial setting (such as fraud detection) or just because your needs frequently change, weak supervision enables you to do anything from adding novel classes to incorporating and reflecting new realities about your problem.